Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Introduction

 \section{Introduction}

-The Android app ecosystem has grown considerably over the recent years, with over 3 million Android apps currently available at the Google Play official market~\cite{appBrain} and with an average of 28,180 uploads per day to alternative markets such as Aptoide~\cite{aptoide}.
+The Android app ecosystem has grown considerably over the recent years, with over 2 million Android apps currently available on the Google Play official market~\cite{appBrain} and with an average of 28 thousand uploads per day to alternative markets such as Aptoide~\cite{aptoide}.
 The number of unwanted apps has continued to increase at a similar pace.
-While it is unclear how many unwanted samples have hit Google Play, alarming detection rates have been reported in other markets.
-For instance, in early 2016 Aptoide took down up to 85\% of the samples (742,638) that were uploaded in just one month after these were deemed harmful to the users.
-More recently, researches have discovered the largest malware campaign found on Google Play with over 36 million infected devices~\cite{judyInfections}.
+For instance, Google have recently removed about 790K apps that violated the market's policies, including: fake apps, spamming apps or other malicious apps~\cite{wang2018android}.
+Alarming detection rates have also been reported in other markets.
+In early 2016 Aptoide took down up to 85\% of the apps that were uploaded in just one month (i.e., 743K apps) after these were deemed harmful to the users.
+The poor hygiene presented by third party markets is particularly serious because they are heavily used in countries where the Google Play Store is censored (e.g., China and Iran).
+While generally better at identifying malware, the official Google Play store is not immune from the threat of malware either: researchers have recently discovered the largest malware campaign to date on Google Play with over 36 million infected devices~\cite{judyInfections}.